xquery/rxq/README.md

 This approach has a priori art e.g. JSR-311: Java Annotations for REST

+To understand what RESTXQ is and how it works please [download](http://archive.xmlprague.cz/2012/presentations/RESTful_XQuery.pdf) Adam Retters excellent overview.

 # How RXQ works
 The following xquery module illustrates how to annotate your moudles.

 ```